check-crypto-private-keys-seed-phrase/.github/profile/README.md

 <div align="center">

-Below, you can choose crypto checker that suits you
+Select the crypto checker you need from the list below

 </div>